 * Producer of Oliver Stone's Oscar-winning movies: Platoon, Born on the Fourth of July, JFK, Wall Street; who also produced the Oscar-nominated films: Ali and Hotel Rwanda.

-* Directors of Predestination (Sony Pictures), Daybreakers, and the upcoming Saw: Legacy (Lionsgate), the eighth installment of the Saw franchise;
+* Directors of Predestination (Sony Pictures), Daybreakers, and Jigsaw (Lionsgate), the eighth installment of the Saw franchise;

 * Development Exec who was the Director of Development at Marvel Studios (Iron Man, The Incredible Hulk, Punisher: War Zone);